Wyntuition/jekyll-now/_posts/2018-01-28-microservices-cheat-sheet.md

 This cheatsheet is to help business develoment practitioners understand key things quickly when trying to sell microservices.

+## Who Cares?

+Microservices have become the hot way build software, with every CTO thinking they might need them for competitive advantage, and every engineer wanting to build them.
+Certainly it's not that simple, and many considerations must be made before using the microservices in approach in building solutions.

+An overview of this landscape is as followed, which should help discuss microservices in terms of solutions with decision-makers.

 This BD cheatsheet includes:

 * Summmary of microservices